viters/docs/cookbook/data-models/build-a-content-hierarchy.md

 https://vitepress.vuejs.org/guide/markdown
 -->

-In site navigation, documentation, and many other cases, it is common to have a hierarchy of content or data: _a parent item, with child items._
+In documentation, it is incredibly common _(if not the standard)_ to have a hierarchy of content or data: _a parent page, with child pages._

 <!-- ![Parent Child Hierarchy](image.webp) -->